0x007E/updi/README.md

 ## PCB-Version

-> A PCB version can be downloades from [Silmors Page](http://silmor.de/tronic.updi.php)
+> A PCB version of the Design can be downloaded from [Silmors Page](http://silmor.de/tronic.updi.php)

 ---